lorow/OpenIris-ESPIDF/README.md

 - Internally, the serial number is derived from the Wi‑Fi MAC address.
 - The CLI displays the MAC by default (clearer); it’s the value used as the serial number.
 - The UVC device name is based on the MDNS hostname.

+## Advertised Name (UVC + mDNS)
+`CONFIG_GENERAL_ADVERTISED_NAME` (Kconfig) defines the base name announced over:
+- USB UVC descriptor (appears in OS camera list)
+- mDNS hostname / service name

+Runtime override: If the setup CLI (or a JSON command) provides a new device name, that value supersedes the compile-time default until next flash/reset of settings.

 ---